blackflux/secure-chest/README.md

 ## Use Case

 Intended for storing data with untrusted party.
-Useful when storing data on server is expensive, inconvenient or impossible.
+Useful when storing data on server is expensive, forbidden, inconvenient or impossible.

 Data is first signed and then, together with a timestamp, encrypted into a "chest" using a secret.
 Data can be extracted again and checked for consistency and freshness using the same secret.